Best Baby Carrier for Down Syndrome

 It’s never a bad idea to seek professional advice if you have the opportunity when choosing a baby carrier.
 A pediatrician, physical therapist, or occupational therapist can help guide the decision for babywearing and how to do so safely.
 You’d be amazed at the holding techniques a therapist can provide!

-The Tushbaby Hip Carrier is a great option that allows you to support your baby while seating them in the pediatrician-recommended ‘M’ position, providing hip stability and needed structure for healthy hip placement.
+The Tushbaby Hip Carrier is a great option that allows you to support your baby while seating them in the ‘M’ position, providing hip stability and needed structure for healthy hip placement.

 When positioning your baby, remember the extra support they may need with their looser joints and low muscle tone.
 Tushbaby’s 4 carrying positions give you the versatility to find what works best for you and your baby.